 CO2 and Past Climates

-As a point of reference, pre-industrial CO2 levels were around 280 parts per million (ppm) and today, we stand at 410ppm.
+As a point of reference, pre-industrial CO2 levels were around 280 parts per million (ppm) and today, we stand near 420 ppm.

 The most distant period in time for which we have estimated CO2 levels is around the Ordovician period, 500 million years ago.
 At the time, atmospheric CO2 concentration was at a whopping 3000 to 9000 ppm!
 The average temperature wasn’t much more than 10 degrees C above today’s, and those of you who have heard of the runaway hothouse Earth scenario may wonder why it didn’t happen then.
-A major factor was that the Sun was cooler, and the planet’s orbital cycles were also different.
+Major factors were that the Sun was cooler, and the planet’s orbital cycles were different.

 This is quite a worrying fact as the amounts of greenhouse gases we’ve emitted could already potentially take us back to similar conditions.

 CO2 Data from Ice Cores

 It is undeniable that the climate is an extremely complicated system with many factors that we still do not quite understand, so such statements need to be taken with a grain of salt.
 Moreover, the further we look back, the more uncertainty there is around the data.
 Robust evidence “only” spans back 800,000 years thanks to ice cores providing high-resolution records in the form of air bubbles trapped under the freezing snow.

 The Highest Levels of Co2 in Recent History